QIDITECH/QIDI_MAX3/README.md

 # Document Instructions
 QIDI_Max3 is a server-side software that interacts with the screen in the Maxx3 model system.
 This document contains our source code, and we provide two ways to update it: one is to download the packaged file to a USB drive and insert it into the machine for updating, and the other is to compile and update it through source code.
 ***Please note that manual updates may affect normal after-sales service, so it is best to automatically update through the machine with packaged files.***
 QIDI provides a packaged version file in the version bar next to it.
 Please download the compressed package file starting with MAX.
+We have provided multiple different versions of source code.
+Please select the branch you want to download, and the name of the branch is the corresponding version name.

 ## Detailed update process
 #### Packaged files